 All of our business, assets and operations are located in China and all of our revenues are derived from our operations in China.
-Accordingly, our business, financial condition and results of operations are affected to a significant degree by economic, political and legal developments in China.
-Changes in political, economic and social conditions in China, adjustments in PRC government policies or changes in laws and regulations could adversely affect our business, financial condition and results of operations.
+Accordingly, our business could be adversely affected by changes in political, economic or social conditions in China, adjustments in PRC government policies or changes in laws and regulations.